vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 Translation: Twelve spoke-boards: One wheel : three pavels.
 Who understands these?
 In these there are 360 sankus (rods) put in like pegs which do not get loosened".

 Further, the whole life of Vedic Aryans was centred round sacrifices to their great gods ; and sacrifices had to be carefully timed with respect to seasons, and moon's phases.
 In fact, some sacrifices were year-long, as Dr. Martin Haug, the great Vedic scholar remarks in his introduction (p.
-46) to Aitarcya Brāhmana (affiliated to the Rg-Veda).
+46) to Aitarcya Brāhmaṇa (affiliated to the Rg-Veda).

 "The Sattras (or sacrifices) which lasted for one year, were nothing but an imitation of the sun's yearly course.
 They were divided into two distinct parts, each of six months of thirty days each ; in the midst of both was the Visuvān, j.l., equator, or central day, cutting the whole Sattra into two halves".